Popular Paris Landmarks in France - Page 4

 La Gaite Lyrique Museum and Cultural Centre

-Gaite Lyrique is a museum in Paris and a cultural centre dedicated to arts such as film making, music, design, games, the web and computer programming.
+Gaite Lyrique is a Paris museum and a cultural centre dedicated to arts such as film making, music, design, games, the web and computer programming.

 Petit Palais museum or Musee des Beaux-Arts de la Ville de Paris

-Musee des Beaux-Arts de la Ville de Paris is an impressive tourist attraction in Paris that is a fine arts museum often just known as Musee Petit Palais.
+Musee des Beaux-Arts de la Ville de Paris is an impressive Paris landmark and tourist attraction that is a fine arts museum often just known as Musee Petit Palais.

 Square Emile Chautemps in Paris

-This square in Paris has different monuments, a playground for children, area for French bowles and is also close to the Gaite Lyrique theatre.
+Being one of the popular Paris landmarks this square has different monuments, a playground for children, area for French bowles and is also close to the Gaite Lyrique theatre.

 The Hotel Lamoignon Mansion House in Paris